DefineBuchi/VXNShowdown/README.md

 Introduction
 ------------------------------------------------------------------------

 Hi, I'm VXN.
 This is a server thats not really up for grabs.
-Its mainly for the VXNMon project where I and other people try to make every pokemon OU viable regardless of Rank (yes Ubers will be usable and nerfed in this meta) as well as other stuff. tesr
+Its mainly for the VXNMon project where I and other people try to make every pokemon OU viable regardless of Rank (yes Ubers will be usable and nerfed in this meta) as well as other stuff.

 Installing